 Colic can start in the first few weeks of life and while there is no established medical treatment for colic, it usually resolves by about 3-4 months of age.
 Colic is short lived, but for parents this can feel like a long time!

 When you are a parent of a newborn, having daily conversations about poop is the new normal.
 You become intimately connected to the timing and consistency of your child’s poop patterns.
 So how do you know when your child is constipated?

 Some babies can poop several times a day and others can poop once every couple of days.
 All of these patterns can fall within the range of normal.

 If your child has poop that comes out as hard balls or your child is uncomfortable and straining to poop-these are signs that your little one may be constipated.

 Constipation can be caused by switching between breast milk and formula, by the mother’s diet in a breastfed baby, or even due to an intolerance to milk protein.
 Therefore, it is important to get your child evaluated by a pediatrician to determine how to best manage constipation for your baby.

 As the newborn’s digestive system is developing, probiotics such as Mommy’s Bliss Probiotic Drops can help to support a newborn’s gut as it matures.
 By adding beneficial bacterial flora to the gut, we can help to ease some of these common tummy troubles.
+For babies six months and older, Mommy’s Bliss offers Constipation Ease made with ingredients like prune juice to help get things moving again quickly.
 However, before giving any supplements to your baby-check with your pediatrician first.